HebiRobotics/hebi-python-examples/kits/igor2/README.md

 python3 igor2_demo.py
 ```

-Both Python 2 and 3 are supported, but note that Python 2 upstream will become [unsupported 1 Jan 2020.](https://pythonclock.org/).
+Both Python 2 and 3 are supported, but note that Python 2 upstream is end of life.

-**Note:** By default, the demo will look for a Mobile IO device with family `HEBI` and name `Mobile IO`.
+**Note:** By default, the demo will look for a Mobile IO device with family `Igor` and name `Mobile IO`.
 You must provide `--joystick` if you want to control Igor using a USB gamecontroller.

 ## Controls